nathanpc/StashFinder/README.md

 # Stash Finder

-A simple utility to help you sift through a recently aquired hoarding stash and move your precious hoarded files into a more organized directory.
+A simple utility to help you sift through a recently acquired hoarding stash and move your precious hoarded files into a more organized directory.

 This tool was designed with data hoarders in mind.